CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA•GOALS•August.2019

 We take as a given that the infinite is a composite of these dynamic qualities:

-Editor’s Note: This article is still being edited.
+Editor’s Note: Yes, this article is still being edited in September 2019

 Guesses & Hunches